quarkslab/kdigger/README.md

 UserNamespace analyses the user namespace configuration.
 The user namespace is transparent and can be easily detected.
 It is even possible to read the mapping between the current user namespace and the outer namespace.
-Unfortunately for now, user namespace cannot be used with Kubernetes.
+Unfortunately for now, user namespaces cannot be used with Kubernetes.

 ### Version